lazuardytech/ai4ceo-app/GROQ_ONLY_CHANGES.md

 - Ensure admin panel saves Groq model preferences correctly
 - Confirm no OpenRouter calls are being made
 - Validate error handling when Groq is unavailable
+- Test back button functionality from settings and admin sections
+- Verify responsive behavior of navigation on mobile devices

 ## Notes